macartan/macartan.github.io/_pages/teaching/how-to-write.md

 1. Describe hypotheses and estimands.
 2. Describe the population: what cases are you looking at and why.
 3. Describe data / measures.
 Describe sources, measures, and transformations.
 You might show descriptive statistics here.
-4. Describe analyses strategies.
+4. Describe analysis strategies.
 Provide justification and conditions required for valid inferences.
 Readers should be clear about how you will map from data you might see to inferences.
 This is as true for qualitative work as for quantitative work.

 ## Case study chapters